 We we're supposed to close on a date, were told everythings good 3 days before.
 Closing got delayed(luckily for us) & 2days AFTER the original date, we were told the bank(Georgia Bank & Trust) had to have a significant amount of information from us to OK the loan?
 I would have been so embarrassed to find at the closing we were not approved at this point.
 Every time they said we were ok, they came back needing more info.
 I understand the need for information, but most of the things they asked for should have been requested at the beginning of this process(I mean 4weeks+ in process you realize you need income info?)
 We stopped the process & went with another lender.

-The Texas Ratio for Georgia Bank & Trust decreased slightly from 18.35% as of September 30, 2012 to 13.41% as of September 30, 2013, resulting in a positive change of 26.92%.This indicates that the balance sheet and financial strength for Georgia Bank & Trust has improved slightly in recent periods.
+The Texas Ratio for Georgia Bank & Trust decreased dramatically from 18.52% as of December 31, 2012 to 11.81% as of December 31, 2013, resulting in a positive change of 36.26%.This indicates that the balance sheet and financial strength for Georgia Bank & Trust has improved dramatically in recent periods.